usathyan/send-noael-prediction/manus/send.md

 NOAEL (No Observed Adverse Effect Level) determination relies on the systematic analysis of toxicology study data.
 SEND standardization provides several advantages for NOAEL determination:

-1. **Consistent Data Structure**: SEND ensures that toxicology data is organized consistently across studies, making it easier to identify adverse effects and determine NOAEL values.
+1. **Consistent Data Structure**: SEND ensures that toxicology data is organized consistently across studies, making it easier to identify adverse effects and determine NOAEL values. *The current project leverages this structure by parsing specific SEND domains (like BW, CL, LB, etc.) to extract relevant findings.*

-2. **Standardized Terminology**: The use of controlled terminology in SEND reduces ambiguity in the interpretation of findings, leading to more reliable NOAEL determinations.
+2. **Standardized Terminology**: The use of controlled terminology in SEND reduces ambiguity in the interpretation of findings, leading to more reliable NOAEL determinations. *This project assumes standard terminology within the processed domains.*

-3. **Cross-Study Analysis**: SEND's standardized format facilitates the comparison of data across multiple studies, enabling more robust NOAEL determinations based on broader evidence.
+3. **Cross-Study Analysis**: SEND's standardized format facilitates the comparison of data across multiple studies, enabling more robust NOAEL determinations based on broader evidence. *(This is a potential future application but not implemented in the current demo.)*

-4. **Automated Analysis**: The structured nature of SEND data makes it amenable to automated analysis, including machine learning approaches for NOAEL prediction.
+4. **Automated Analysis**: The structured nature of SEND data makes it amenable to automated analysis, including machine learning approaches for NOAEL prediction. *The current project demonstrates a specific type of automated analysis by summarizing findings and using an LLM for assessment.*

 5. **Comprehensive Data Capture**: SEND domains capture all relevant aspects of toxicology studies, ensuring that all data needed for NOAEL determination is available in a standardized format.